AechPro/Machine-Learning/Partners Healthcare/2016 Lymphoma/Cell Localization and Reconstruction/README.md

 ## Cell Localization with Deep Learning and Region-Based Hologram Reconstruction for Lymphoma Diagnosis.

 This project was created by Matthew W. Allen for Partner's Healthcare.
+We leverage Deep Learning to detect cells in holographic images without the need for object reconstruction.
+These regions can then be individually reconstructed and used to find diagnostic data.
+The code is able to process multiple files at once in the event that several images are provided.
+There are four input directories available, each is meant to contain a unique reference image and any number of hologram images associated with that reference.

 ## Required packages
-This project requires the following (or equivalent) packages:
+The project requires the following (or equivalent) packages:
 - Python 3.6.1
 - Numpy 1.13.1
 - Keras 2.0.6